Georgia Tech Yellow Jacket Marching Band: Alumni band

-Cross-Register
+Cross-Registration

 Through the Cross-Registration Program in the Georgia Board of Regents, students of other colleges and universities without similar music programs were allowed to march in Georgia Tech's marching band.
-Students from Agnes Scott College, Atlanta College of Art, Clark Atlanta University, Clayton College & State University, Columbia Theological Seminary, Emory University, Georgia Institute of Technology, Institute of Paper Science & Technology, Interdenominational Theological Center, Kennesaw State University, Mercer University Atlanta, Morehouse College, Morehouse School of Medicine, Morris Brown College, Oglethorpe University, Southern Polytechnic State University, and Spelman College were able to march in Georgia Tech's marching band after a successful audition process.
+Students from Agnes Scott College, Atlanta College of Art, Clayton College & State University, Columbia Theological Seminary, Emory University, Georgia State University, Interdenominational Theological Center, Kennesaw State University, Mercer University Atlanta, Morehouse College, Morehouse School of Medicine, Morris Brown College, Oglethorpe University, Southern Polytechnic State University, and Spelman College were able to march in Georgia Tech's marching band after a successful audition process.

-With the inauguration of the Georgia State Marching Band in 2010, the Marching Band no longer accepts any new wind or percussion cross-registration students.
-Students who had previously marched in the Georgia Tech Marching Band were allowed to continue, pending a successful audition process.
+With the inauguration of the Georgia State University Marching Band in 2010 and the Kennesaw State Marching Owls in 2015, Georgia Tech no longer accepts any new wind or percussion cross-registration students.
+Students who had previously marched in the Georgia Tech Marching Band were grandfathered in and allowed to continue, pending a successful audition process.

 Marching

-The Georgia Tech Marching Band typically marches two shows each season, a pregame show and a halftime show.
+The Georgia Tech Marching Band typically marches two shows each season: a pregame show and a halftime show.
 However, shows are sometimes modified or substituted in the case of a special event.
-The halftime show is different each season, but the pregame show remains largely the same from season to season.
-Among the more famous forms the band makes on the field are the interlocking "GT" and "Tech Tower"TECH Tower on the fieldThe "T" formation at 2008 game vs Miami.
-Both of these forms are a part of the pregame show.
-The "GT" is commonly photographed aerially and this photo is one of the most widely used pictures of the band.GT formation vs Miami 2008 It is also in this form that the football team, led by the Ramblin' Wreck, runs onto the field.
+The pregame show remains largely the same from season to season and includes forms such as the interlocking "GT" and "Tech Tower".
+The "GT" is commonly photographed aerially, and this photo is one of the most widely used pictures of the band.
+It is also in this form that the football team, led by the Ramblin' Wreck, runs onto the field.

-Music
+Gameday

+Warm-up

+Before entering the stadium, the band assembles at the amphitheater by the Kessler Campanile for pregame warmup.
+Next the band plays "Budweiser" at the Library, then assembles at Cherry Street and Bobby Dodd Way to follow the Ramblin' Wreck car, Ramblin' Reck Club members and Buzz mascot, and marches down The Hill to Bobby Dodd Stadium, playing "White and Gold" and "Ramblin' Wreck".

+Prior to 2023, the band joined fans and cheerleaders on the stairway at Callaway Plaza outside the north end of the stadium, where it played "O Fortuna", the "Fanfare", "White and Gold", and finished with "Ramblin' Wreck" before entering the stadium for the pregame show.
+In 2023, this routine was altered due to construction and features the band in the new Helluva Block Party on North Avenue, where the former stairway performance is now done.